2019ChenGong/DPImageBench/README.md

 ```

 ### 4.4 Training Using Checkpoints
 DPImageBench also supports training synthesizers from the checkpoints.
-As mentioned in [results structure](#451-results-structure), we provide `snapshot_checkpoint.pth` to store the synthesizer's parameters at the current epoch after each iteration.
+As mentioned in the [results structure](#451-results-structure), we provide `snapshot_checkpoint.pth` to store the synthesizer's parameters at the current epoch after each iteration.

-For pretraining using checkpoints.
-We
+For pretraining using checkpoints, we